-Self-Awareness was highlighted by the Harvard Business Review in an article entitled, “Breakthrough Ideas for Tomorrow’s Business Agenda.”
+Self-awareness lies at the core of emotional intelligence and no truly effective leader operates without self-awareness.
+Self-awareness was highlighted by the Harvard Business Review in an article entitled: “Breakthrough Ideas for Tomorrow’s Business Agenda.”
 The article stated, “Executives who fail to develop self-awareness risk falling into an emotionally deadening routine that threatens their true selves.
-Indeed a reluctance to explore your inner landscape not only weakens your own motivation but can also corrode your ability to inspire others.”
+Indeed a reluctance to explore your inner landscape not only weakens your own motivation but can also corrode your ability to inspire others.

-Emotional Capitalists score high on self-reliance, assertiveness and optimism.
+Leaders who are very competent in emotional intelligence score high on self-reliance, assertiveness and optimism.
 In other words, high performing leaders are self-directed, they take responsibility for themselves, possess an independence of mind in managing their thoughts and values.
 High performing leaders are able to express their thoughts and feelings in a non-aggressive way; are open to sensing opportunities; possess the ability to maintain a positive approach and remain persistent even in the face of major challenges.

 In terms of business, the three competencies: self-reliance, assertiveness and optimism enable a person to: model self-assured behaviour, communicate a clear view of the organisation’s vision and direction, inspire the confidence of others and deal with setbacks in a positive, constructive way.

 According to psychologist Steven Stein, there are two components to self-actualisation as a skill.
 The first involves a person having a passion for what she or he does; the second component involves being well-rounded.
 In the process of self-actualising a leader builds emotional capital by producing his or her best work, this in turn enables others to believe that they can produce their best, too.